CTIKR/CTIKM-Cyber-Threat-Intelligence-Knowledge-Management/Knowledge Discovery/.ipynb_checkpoints/README-checkpoint.md

 | 16    | 0.272                   | 33.30%             |
 | 17    | 0.222                   | 62.50%             |
 | 18    | 0.096                   | 43.75%             |

-For community generation and entity behavior discovery, open the **Knowledge Discovery.ipynb**.
-First, load the knowledge graph you generated from the knowledge representation module.
-Run the **Entity Behavior Discovery** cell with your query to discover the behavior of the entity.
-Run the **Community Detection** cell to generate communities.

 ## Topic Classification result
 Title: Life Isn't So Beautiful Naked Security